 Longwood Gardens

 The title “Longwood Reimagined” summarizes a suite of projects now entering construction that will transform the core of North America’s greatest center for horticultural display and education.
 Set to open in 2024, these projects complement and extend Longwood’s legacy of innovation and stewardship.
-From an expansive new glass house designed with WEISS/MANFREDI to the preservation of Burle Marx’s Cascade Garden to the establishment of imaginative outdoor pathways, borders, and vistas across the grounds, Reed Hilderbrand is shaping a visitor experience rooted in the character of the place and the particular mission of Gardens.
+From an expansive new glass house designed by WEISS/MANFREDI to the preservation of Burle Marx’s Cascade Garden to the establishment of imaginative outdoor pathways, borders, and vistas across the grounds, Reed Hilderbrand is shaping a visitor experience rooted in the character of the place and the particular mission of Gardens.

 Longwood Gardens was once the country estate of Pierre S. Du Pont, who adapted a historic farm to create a series of immersive gardens and a conservatory where he might “exploit the sentiments and ideas associated with plants and flowers in a large way” as well as construct marvelous pools and fountains.
 Du Pont’s works inspired and exulted through beauty, and at the end of his life he reconceived of Longwood as a public garden “for the sole use of the public for purposes of exhibition, instruction, education, and enjoyment.”